-When Should I File a Complaint with the Federal Trade Commission Office of Inspector General?
+When Should I Report Fraud to the Federal Trade Commission Office of Inspector General?

-File a complaint with the Federal Trade Commission (FTC) Office of the Inspector General (OIG) to report:
+File a report with the Federal Trade Commission (FTC) Office of the Inspector General (OIG) to report:

 - Conduct on the part of an FTC employee that may be a violation of law or regulation;